webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 As of this writing, not all browsers allow you to apply SVG filters to HTML content.
 Mozilla Firefox fully supports the feature.
-WebKit Safari's support is limited to filters that use basic image processing effects described below: '''feComponentTransfer''',
+WebKit Safari's support is limited to filters that use the blur described above, and basic image processing effects described below:
-'''feColorMatrix''', and '''feConvolveMatrix'''.
+'''feComponentTransfer''', '''feColorMatrix''', and
+'''feConvolveMatrix'''.

 ==Modifying colors with feComponentTransfer==